The National LGBT Bar Association’s LGBTQ+ inclusion coaching and consulting.

 M. Dru Levasseur, Esq.

-Dru Levasseur is the Deputy Program Officer of the National LGBT Bar Association.
-In this role he works to expand the Bar’s programmatic work, including Lavender Law 365®, an LGBTQ+ inclusion coaching and consulting initiative perfect for law firms, law schools, and workplaces.
+Dru Levasseur is the Director of Diversity, Equity, and Inclusion of the National LGBT Bar Association.
+In this role he works to expand the Bar’s programmatic work, including Lavender Law 365™, an LGBTQ+ inclusion coaching and consulting initiative perfect for law firms, law schools, and workplaces.
 As a leading figure in the LGBTQ+ equality movement for 25 years, 15 of which in the legal profession, Dru has extensive experience in law, advocacy, philanthropy, and community organizing.

 Previously, Dru was Senior Attorney and Transgender Rights Project Director for Lambda Legal, the nation’s oldest and largest legal organization committed to achieving full recognition of the civil rights of LGBTQ+ people and people living with HIV.
 From 2009 to 2019, a critical time in history for advancing the civil rights of transgender people, Dru led Lambda Legal’s transgender rights work through strategy development, impact litigation, policy advocacy, and public education.